 So what does that have to do with Kurt Cobain?

-His journals have been published, a movie is forever in the works, books have been written, conspiracy theories about his death abound.
+His journals have been published, a movie is forever in the works, a MUSICAL has been talked about (dear God, please no) books have been written, conspiracy theories about his death abound.
 He’s forever trapped in amber, howling like a demon in a fog shrouded high school gymnasium as a pep rally goes out of control.
 He’s forever twenty-seven.

-So another year comes and goes minus Kurt Cobain.
+Today marks the 20th anniversary of his death on April 5, 1994.
+He’d be 47 had he lived, but he didn’t.
+And another year comes and goes minus Kurt Cobain.
 Everyone knows who he was.
 But he’s not the reason I’m writing this.
-This is due to the gentleman pictured below.

 Why is Kurt commemorated with galleries and books and toys, but not Layne?